mbulat/plutus/README.markdown

 mount Plutus::Engine => "/plutus", :as => "plutus"
 ```

-*NOTE: If you enable routing, you should ensure that your ApplicationController enforces its own authentication and authorization, which this controller will inherit.*

-Sample stylesheets can also be applied by adding the following to your application layout:

-    <%= stylesheet_link_tag    "plutus/application" %>
+*NOTE: The `Plutus::ApplicationController` does not currently support authentication.
+If you enable routing, the views will be publicly available on your mount point.
+Authentication can be added by overriding the controller.*

+*Future versions of plutus will allow for customization of authentication.*

 Previous Versions
 =================